tlswg/tls13-spec/draft-ietf-tls-tls13.md

 that have a zero-length TLSInnerPlaintext.content.

-The padding sent is automatically verified by the record protection
-mechanism: upon successful decryption of a TLSCiphertext.encrypted_record, the receiving implementation scans the field from the end toward the beginning until it finds a non-zero octet.
+The padding sent is automatically verified by the record protection mechanism; upon successful decryption of a TLSCiphertext.encrypted_record, the receiving implementation scans the field from the end toward the beginning until it finds a non-zero octet.
 This non-zero octet is the content type of the message.